Once you’ve caught the beekeeping fever, the questions rush at you at once.

 Feeding Bees Sugar Water in Spring

-Mix the water and the sugar in the ratio of 1:1.
+Mix the water and the sugar in a ratio of 1:1.

 Mixing by volume (pint, ounce, etc) is the same as mixing by weight (pound) so no need to fret about equivalents.
 It’s better to use heated water because it helps to dissolve all the sugar crystals.